Play Live Radio

 There are also some unresolved lawsuits by environmental groups seeking to block the project.

-This news came a day after Santa Barbara County Supervisors rejected Sable’s request for the county to approve the ownership change of the pipeline, and other related oil facilities.
-Some county issued permits for the facilities operations are tied to ownership.
+This news came a day after Santa Barbara County Supervisors rejected Sable’s request for the county to approve the ownership change of the pipeline and other related oil facilities.
+Some counties issued permits for the facilities' operations that are tied to ownership.

-Sable officials have said if they can’t get permission to restart the pipeline, it may turn to ocean tankers to move oil from its three offshore oil platforms to its processing facilities.
+Sable officials have stated that if they cannot obtain permission to restart the pipeline, they may resort to using ocean tankers to transport oil from their three offshore oil platforms to their processing facilities.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.